- Range Charts

 Tip: The Refine tab also includes options to resort or group data rows, change the chart size for different devices, and check visibility for colorblind readers.

-- After modifying your visualization, proceed to the Publish and Embed screen, and follow the prompts or refer to the more detailed tutorial above.
+- After modifying your visualization, proceed to the Publish and Embed screen, and follow the prompts to share your work, or refer to the more detailed tutorial above.

 Now that you’ve completed a range chart, let’s create another new chart type, scatter and bubble charts, which are relatively easy to design in Datawrapper.